Noncommutative Cotlar identities for groups acting on tree-like structures: Left orderable groups

-Observe as well that, given a homeomorphism of the real line $f: \RR \to \RR$ it is either orientation preserving or orientation reversing.
-In fact, we will say that $f$ is orientation reversing if there is a couple of points $x, y \in \RR$ such that $x < y$ but $f(y) < f(x)$.
-The composition of two such maps is again orientation preserving.
-Therefore, there is a multiplicative map $\Homeo(\RR) \to \ZZ_2 \cong \{1,-1\}$ that associate to each homeomorphism with $+1$ or $-1$ depending on whether the homeomorphism is orientation preserving or reversing.
+Observe as well that, given a homeomorphism of the real line $f: \RR \to \RR$ it is either orientation preserving or orientation reversing and that the composition of two orientation reversing maps is orientation preserving.
+Therefore, there is a group homomorphism $\Homeo(\RR) \to \ZZ_2 \cong \{1,-1\}$ that associate each homeomorphism of $\RR$ with $+1$ or $-1$ depending on whether the homeomorphism is orientation preserving or reversing.
 As a consequence each discrete group $\sG$ acting on $\RR$ has an index $2$ subgroup that is left-orderable.
 So, when the UAC space $X$ in Model \ref{mod:model1} is equal to $\RR$, the group $\sG$ is left-orderable and have an index $2$ subgroup in which the multiplier $m$ essentially coincides with the sign function.

-Observe that the left invariant order of a left orderable group is by no means unique.
-Thus, the sign funtions associated to different orders may give different $L_p$-bounded Fourier multiplier.
-Similarly, left orderable groups can have actions on UAC spaces other than $\RR$ which will yield different multipliers still within our Model \ref{mod:model1}.
+The left invariant order of a left-orderable group is by no means unique.
+Thus, the sign functions associated to different orders may give different $L_p$-bounded Fourier multiplier.
+Similarly, left-orderable groups can have actions on UAC spaces other than $\RR$ which will yield different multipliers still within our Model \ref{mod:model1}.
 An example of this will be that of Baumslag-Solitar groups $\BS(1,n)$, which both admit nontrivial actions on their Bass-Serre trees and are left-orderable.